 This was obviously cut and paste from another document provided by the company referenced in it, Advam, but that in itself isn’t a problem.
 From this statement I can see that not only is the transmission of the data secure, but that responsibility for the data has been handed of to a third party who specialise in credit card security and who have achieved PCI DSS compliance.
 This is the type of statement I would expect to see from an organisation asking for my credit card data, and this was the option I chose.

 In considering this example, I need to go back to my earlier point about information security being a drag on profitability.
 As noted, its one drag in a mix of many different drags, but its a drag that tends to get pushed aside because it isn’t one that decision makers can easily relate to.

-When this is not the case, or in other words when a decision maker has decided to sufficiently prioritise information security, its a painful process for the organisation involved, and part of the payback is making sure that everyone knows the effort you’ve gone to, particularly if your competitors haven’t.
+When this is not the case, or in other words when a decision maker has decided to sufficiently prioritize information security, its a painful process for the organization involved, and part of the payback is making sure that everyone knows the effort you’ve gone to, particularly if your competitors haven’t.

 At this juncture, it would be nice to be able to go back and view what TalkTalk said about their information security before they were hacked, but at the time of writing, the entire TalkTalk website is just one big blurb about how TalkTalk take information security more seriously than anything else.
 Presumably, it will be that way for some time.